Updated February 7, 2022

 Just as you should look at the going rate of properties, pay attention to what property types and rental amounts are sitting unrented for long periods.
 If you have a house just like one that has been listed for 60 days in your neighborhood, you're probably going to want to consider a lower rate.

 We mean it: stop right now!
 You don't have to do any of this, you just need to contact the Baltimore property management experts here at Rentwell, and we'll let you know what your property should rent for.
 We guarantee if you live in the area that you've driven by our rentals and never even noticed!
-This is because we keep them in great condition and don't have a 'For Lease' sign in the front yard.
+This is because with our rental property management services we keep them in great condition and don't have a 'For Lease' sign in the front yard.
 If that's the only kind of advertising you've had available, we cannot WAIT to show you how green the grass is over here!

 Let us help you set a rental rate, list your property, and find a great resident to pay the rent.
 If you don't want additional expert help, download our FREE Tenant Screening Checklist once you've got applications coming in to get started!